About us

 This thought is not based on factual evidence, only deeply ingrained beliefs.

-Over time, these automatic thoughts become a habitual part of your thinking.
+Over time, these automatic thoughts become a habitual part of his thinking.

-They go unchallenged, burrowing deeper into your mind, leading to anxiety, sadness, and hopelessness.
+They go unchallenged, burrowing deeper into his mind, leading to anxiety, sadness, and hopelessness.

 CBT makes you aware of the irrational thinking patterns influencing your behaviours and emotions, bringing them to light instead of leaving them lurking in your subconscious.